froala/ember-froalacharts/README.md

 });
 ```

-And use `froalacharts-xt` component in your `timeseries-viewer.hbs` template to show your charts:
+And use `froalacharts` component in your `timeseries-viewer.hbs` template to show your charts:

 ```html
 <h1>{{ title }}</h1>